enkidevs/curriculum/lua/roblox-studio/intro-to-scripting-i/accessing-instances-with-variables-ii.md

 > Remember that the explorer tab represents the entire game.
 Thus, the ancestor/head of the system is **game**.

+For instance, if we want to access a part called "Egg" under the baseplate, it can be accessed by setting a variable equal to `game.Workspace.Baseplate.Egg`.

 ---

 ## Practice